 So, how can we put Bade Baba’s teaching into practice?
 How can we experience the happiness that is always within us—and then sustain that experience?

 One method is to focus our attention on a great being such as Bade Baba.
 We concentrate our awareness and the energy of our senses on an image, a prayer, or anything else that evokes their presence for us.
 Then we direct our awareness within.
-In our heart, we go beyond the senses to experience the essence of that great being we are focusing on.
+Bringing our attention to our heart, we go beyond the senses to experience the essence of that great being we are focusing on.
 In doing so, we have their darshan, and we perceive the blissful Consciousness that is our own Self.

 We can have darshan of Bade Baba in many ways.
 We can gaze upon an image or murti of him.
 We can meditate on his form.
 We can recognize Bade Baba’s presence in nature—in animals, in trees, in the elements.
 This is a practice that Gurumayi guides us through in her poem A Temple Without Form.
 Wherever and whenever we have Bade Baba’s darshan, our hearts, like mirrors, reflect the bliss that Bade Baba embodies, and we perceive this bliss within ourselves.